 \subsubsection{Evaluating Efficacy of our GAN model}

-As already mentioned, our goal is to build a GAN model conditioned on the continuous attribute over a specific portion of the image.
-As a means to evaluate this, we choose only those sample images from the test dataset corresponding to the GCC values which are not used to train the model (i.e., not present in the train dataset).
-For Harvard Forest, we find 97 such test images involving 79 adjusted-GCC values --- some of the original samples with the corresponding generated images are shown in Figure \ref{fig:continuety}.
-The RMSPE of GCC and RCC across these 97 synthetic images are 5\% and 9.8\%, respectively.
-In case of Bartlett Forest, there are $42$ such images in the test dataset involving $34$ unique adjusted-GCC values, and the RMSPE of GCC and RCC across these images are 4.6\% and 6\%, respectively.
+As previously mentioned, our goal is to develop a GAN model conditioned on a continuous attribute over a specific portion of the image.
+To evaluate this, we select only those test images corresponding to GCC values that were not used during model (discriminator) training (i.e., GCC values not present in the train dataset).
+For Harvard Forest, we identify 97 such test images involving 79 adjusted-GCC values.
+Examples of the original test images with the corresponding generated images are presented in Figure \ref{fig:continuety}.
+The RMSPE of GCC and RCC for these 97 synthetic images are 5\% and 9.8\%, respectively.
+In case of Bartlett Forest, we identify $42$ such test images covering $34$ unique adjusted-GCC values, and the RMSPE of GCC and RCC across these images are 4.6\% and 6\%, respectively.